pantheon-systems/documentation/source/_docs/custom-upstream.md

 tags: [tools, workflow]
 categories: []
 ---
 Custom Upstreams are a feature of a Pantheon organization account, not the individual user account.
 If you are a digital agency servicing clients, or potentially a reseller of Pantheon as part of a managed solution, you can get started for free with an  organization account via [Pantheon for Agencies](https://pantheon.io/agencies/pantheon-for-agencies).
-Custom Upstream access is granted for agencies following [a training workshop](https://pantheon.io/agencies/learn-pantheon?docs).

 <div class="enablement">
   <h4 class="info" markdown="1">[Accelerate Your Workflow](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>